-- Determine if loan forgiveness must be reduced if a reduction in employee salary and wages occurs - Compare employees pay from January 1, 2020 March 31, 2020 - If restored wages to what they made, you may be eligible for elimination of the wage reduction amount. - The worksheet must be completed to determine if you need to reduce the loan forgiveness amount only for employees who had a reduction of more than 25%. - Be SURE to avoid this. - Note: If an employee made more than \$1,923 in any one single week of 2019, that employee is not considered for this limitation. - Employee paid \$1k per week and then receives a \$1k bonus at year end \$53k of total compensation for the employee, but since one week exceeded \$1,923, they are not considered for this limitation, meaning they could in theory have their 2020 salary reduced during the covered period.
+- Determine if loan forgiveness must be reduced if a reduction in employee salary and wages occurs - Compare employees pay from January 1, 2020 March 31, 2020 and during the CP - If the wages are restored to full by December 31, that employee can be removed from the limitation calculation. - The worksheet must be completed to determine if you need to reduce the loan forgiveness amount only for employees who had a reduction of more than 25%. - Be SURE to avoid this. - Note: If an employee made more than \$1,923 in any one single week of 2019, that employee is not considered for this limitation. - Employee paid \$1k per week and then receives a \$1k bonus at year end \$53k of total compensation for the employee, but since one week exceeded \$1,923, they are not considered for this limitation, meaning they could in theory have their 2020 salary reduced during the covered period.